eriknelson/rh-blogs/disconnected-tutorial/disconnected.md

 > IMPORTANT: Before you create this object, you should know that it will change your `MachineConfig` because it needs to manipulate underlying files on each of the nodes.
 This means the nodes **will be rebooted** following their update.
-It is likely you will experience some API serveri instability during this time.
+It is likely you will experience some API server instability during this time.

 Running `oc create -f ./eriknelson-manifests/imageContentSourcePolicy.yaml`